 data that is less than 10 TB in size.
 The

 gsutil command uses the same

-and authentication as GCP, respects Cloud IAM roles, and performs
+and authentication as Google Cloud, respects Cloud IAM roles, and performs

 all operations using transport-layer encryption (HTTPS).